A Recent Incident

 For the past few months, I’ve been working on a project that I have been given a significant amount of control over.
 I literally oversee every aspect of the project and manage multiple people below me.
 I am blessed to work with a great team.
 One person in particular, however, has been dropping the ball on her part of the project consistently.
 This hasn’t just been small mistakes that can be easily fixed.
 These are huge, pretty public mistakes.
 I took many approaches to help her, including making a detailed to do list for her.
 But that didn’t stop her from dropping the ball again and again.

 Finally, I called a meeting with her and asked my boss to sit in with us.
 I made a list of all the ways in which she had failed me and prepared to read them to her.
-After we started the meeting and I began my list, she apologized profusely and explained the difficulties she was going through in her personal life, particularly how her grandfather had taken ill and how she was primarily responsible for caring for him.
+After we started the meeting and I began my list, she apologized profusely.
+She explained the difficulties she was going through in her personal life, particularly how her grandfather had taken ill.
+She added that she was primarily responsible for caring for him.

 I realized in that moment that I was most concerned with managing my project than I was about a coworker who I cared about.
 I don’t know what it is about power that turns off my capacity to show compassion, but I do know that I never want that to happen again.